2017 New Orleans mayoral election

 The 2017 New Orleans mayoral election was held on November 18, 2017.
 On October 14 all candidates competed on one ballot regardless of party registration (called the nonpartisan blanket primary or "Louisiana primary").

 Incumbent Democratic Mayor Mitch Landrieu was term-limited and could not seek reelection.
-This was the first time since the 1977 New Orleans elections were held in the fall as opposed to February and March.
+This was the first time since the 1977 that New Orleans elections were held in the fall as opposed to February and March.
 In 2014, at Landrieu's request, the Louisiana State Legislature moved city elections from the spring, when New Orleans hosts the Mardi Gras and Sugar Bowl (and sometimes the Super Bowl).
 The change in schedule was made in an effort to improve voter turnout.